-Antisense drug development expenses were \$26.4 million for the three months ended March 31, 2014, compared to \$14.4 million for the same period in 2013.
-Expenses in the first quarter of 2014 were higher compared to the same period in 2013 primarily due to an increase in development costs associated with the progression of numerous drugs in our pipeline into later stage clinical trials.
+Antisense drug development expenses were \$30.1 million and \$56.5 million, respectively, for the three and six months ended June 30, 2014, compared to \$18.3 million and \$32.7 million for the same periods in 2013.
+Expenses in the first half of 2014 were higher compared to the same period in 2013 primarily due to an increase in development costs associated with the progression of numerous drugs in our pipeline into later stage clinical trials.
 As drugs move forward to more advanced stages of development, including into larger, longer clinical studies the costs of development increase.
 For example, we initiated Phase 2 studies for several of the drugs in our pipeline in the second half of 2013, which are ongoing.
-In addition, we incurred more costs associated with our Phase 3 study of ISIS-TTR{Rx} in 2014 compared to 2013 as we continued to advance that study.
+In addition, we incurred more costs in 2014 compared to 2013 associated with the clinical studies of ISIS-SMNRx and the Phase 3 study of ISIS-TTRRx as we continued to advance those drugs.
 All amounts exclude non-cash compensation expense related to equity awards.